milvus-io/milvus-docs/CONTRIBUTING.md

 ## Before you start

-Before you contribute please take a minute to familiarize yourself with basic [Markdown](https://www.markdownguide.org/basic-syntax/) syntax and have a look at our [Code of Conduct](CODE_OF_CONDUCT.md) and the [Google Developer Documentation Style Guide](https://developers.google.com/style/) for some guidance on how to write accessible, consistent and inclusive documentation.
+Before you contribute please take a minute to familiarize yourself with basic [Markdown](https://www.markdownguide.org/basic-syntax/) syntax and have a look at our [Code of Conduct](CODE_OF_CONDUCT.md) and the [Google Developer Documentation Style Guide](https://developers.google.com/style/) for some guidance on how to write accessible, consistent, and inclusive documentation.

 ## Get started